IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

-# IBM block storage Container Storage Interface Driver
+# IBM block storage Container Storage Interface driver

+IBM block storage CSI driver is based on an open-source IBM project, included as a part of IBM Storage orchestration for containers.
+IBM Storage orchestration for containers enables enterprises to implement a modern container-driven hybrid multicloud environment that can reduce IT costs and enhance business agility, while continuing to derive value from existing systems.

+For full release notes, compatiblity, installation, and user information, see the IBM block storage CSI driver documentation: https://www.ibm.com/support/knowledgecenter/SSRQ8T_1.4.0/

 ## Prerequisites

+For full prerequisite instructions, see the following documentation: Installation > Compatibility and requirements.

+**Important:** Be sure to complete all prerequisite and installation steps before assigning hosts to your location.
+Do not create a Kubernetes cluster.
+This is done through Satellite.

-## IBM block storage CSI Driver parameters & how to retrieve them
+## IBM block storage CSI driver parameters & how to retrieve them